 - Revenue increased by $4.5 million, or 97%, over prior-year second quarter

 - Gross margin improved to 45%, from 33% in the second quarter of the prior year

-- Second quarter net loss attributable toreduced to $1.1 million from last year’s second quarter $3.6 million net loss
+- Second quarter net loss attributable to ExOne reduced to $1.1 million from last year’s second quarter $3.6 million net loss

 - Company confirms 2013 guidance at lower end of revenue range and higher end of gross margin range

 Revenue for the second quarter of 2013 was $9.2 million compared with revenue of $4.7 million for the second quarter of 2012, an increase of $4.5 million, or 97%.
-Net loss attributable tofor the second quarter of 2013 was $1.1 million, or $0.08 per diluted share, compared with a net loss attributable to of $3.6 million for the second quarter of 2012, an improvement of $2.5 million.
+Net loss attributable to ExOne for the second quarter of 2013 was $1.1 million, or $0.08 per diluted share, compared with a net loss attributable to ExOne of $3.6 million for the second quarter of 2012, an improvement of $2.5 million.